TuxInvader/BrocadeCloud/vcloud/README.md

 You should set the `apiHost, user, and pass` to match the VCD API you will be connecting to.
 The `org, and vdc` should match your VCloud Organization, and Virtual Data Center names.
-The `vapp` is the name of the VApp which we will be deploying machines into, and the `network` is the name of the network we will deploy on.
+The `vapp` is the name of the VApp which we will be deploying machines into.

-VCD will run Guest Customization if your template requires them, but if you want to explicitly request them, then you can set the optional `customize` parameter to `true`

 You must provide at least one network.
 This can be any combination of `pubNet`, `privNet` and `networks`.
 The `pubNet` and `privNet` options should contain a single named network, while the `networks` option can be a comma separated list.
 Obviously the named networks must exist in your VApp.

 The `ipMode` setting should be either `POOL` or `DHCP` to match the IP Allocation method you are using.

+VCD will run Guest Customization if your template requires them, but if you want to explicitly request them, then you can set the optional `customize` parameter to `true`

 The `sizeid` value can be any string you like, but it must match the `Machine Type` you set on your pool.